 Internal Financing Option

 A great option for students who are able to pay for their tuition without applying for a Loan.
-It’s an inhouse plan in which IBS carries the tuition over the course of instruction.
-Students pay a flat $1,025 for the first month of class.
-Beyond this, students must maintain a monthly fee, of a minimum of $500 for full time students and a minimum of $300 for part time students, while attending classes and the balance of any unpaid amounts shall be due by the expected graduation date.
+It's an in house plan in which IBS carries the tuition over the course of instruction.
+Students pay a flat $1,675 for the first month of class.
+Beyond this, students must maintain a monthly fee, of a minimum of $500 while attending classes and the balance of any unpaid amounts shall be due by the expected graduation date.
+Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.

 There are some financial resources for ethnic Hawaiians.
 Alu Like has several scholarship possibilities and OHA has a loan program for up to $19,999.00.
 Please feel free to contact us should you wish to obtain further information on these resources.